google/comprehensive-rust/src/concurrency/async/futures.md

 - The `Future` and `Poll` types are implemented exactly as shown; click the links to show the implementations in the docs.

-- We will not get to `Pin` and `Context`, as we will focus on writing async code, rather than building new async primitives.
-Briefly:
+- We will address `Pin` in the "Pitfalls" segment.

-  - `Context` allows a Future to schedule itself to be polled again when an event occurs.
+- `Context` allows a Future to schedule itself to be polled again when an event such as a timeout occurs.

-  - `Pin` ensures that the Future isn't moved in memory, so that pointers into that future remain valid.
-This is required to allow references to remain valid after an `.await`.

 </details>